utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 Once you've created your Postman team, you can take the following steps to enable an efficient onboarding process for end users:

-* Use the [Onboarding checklist](/docs/administration/onboarding-checklist/) to ensure that Postman is available on employee devices and that it functions as expected.
+* Use the [Onboarding checklist](/docs/administration/onboarding-checklist/) to ensure that Postman is available on all devices used by your organization and that it functions as expected.
 * [Enable team discovery](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/) to let other Postman users from your organization request to join your team.
 * [Configure SSO](/docs/administration/sso/admin-sso/) ([Professional and Enterprise plans only](https://www.postman.com/pricing)).
 * [Configure SCIM provisioning](/docs/administration/scim-provisioning/scim-provisioning-overview/) ([Enterprise plans only](https://www.postman.com/pricing)).